 Terminal illness: Supporting a terminally ill loved one

 Knowing how to offer comfort and support to a loved one who has a terminal illness can be challenging.
 What can you say or do?
 How can you help your loved one cope?
 How will you deal with your own grief?
-Mary E. Johnson, a chaplain at Mayo Clinic, Rochester, Minn., shares some advice.
+Get the facts about supporting a loved one who is terminally ill.

 My loved one has been diagnosed with a terminal illness.
 How might our relationship change?